So You Think You Want to Buy a MacGregor Sailboat?

-You can download a PDF copy here, browse through the document on this webpage or jump to specific sections in the index below.
+You can print it with the button above, browse through the document on this page or jump to specific sections in the index below.

 MacGregor Yacht Co. was founded by Roger MacGregor in the early 1960s.
 The company was in business until early 2013, having been succeeded by Tattoo Yachts that were built for a brief period by his daughter after Roger MacGregor retired.
 The MacGregor sailboats are one of the most environmentally friendly boats on the market.

 We will express s our opinions on the 5 most recent models that Roger MacGregor produced.
 They are the “Classic” (S&D), MacGregor 19, MacGregor 26X, and MacGregor 26M and Tattoo.
 Each of these boats is unique in design and different in many ways from the others.
 The only significant things they have in common is fibreglass construction, a water ballast system, trailerable and the MacGregor brand.
 We will discuss many of the differences but if at all possible, you should physically see each of the models to truly identify which would be the best for you.

 |1992 – 1995||1995 – 2003||2003 – 2012|

 |Water ballast, Power sailer, Full Berth, Swing Centerboard||Water Ballast, power sailer, Queen berth, Swing Keel, Full Height Cabin||Water Ballast, power sailer, Queen berth, Dagger Board, Full Height Cabin|

 |Length||25’ 10”||19’||25’ 10”||25 10”’|